-When Deep Purple’s limited-release double live album Made in Japan snuck out in that country alone fifty years ago, the title was a disparaging phrase made to imply that something was cheaply made and of low quality.
+Back when Deep Purple’s limited-release double live album Made in Japan snuck out solely in that country, the title was a disparaging phrase made to imply that something was cheaply made and of low quality.
 Soldiers, sailors, and Marines returning home from the Viet Nam War had just begun introducing to America the innovative, superior sounding electronics from Japanese manufacturers Akai, JVC, Kenwood, Pioneer, Panasonic, Yamaha, and SONY, and similar strides into the coveted US world dominance in automaking were still fifteen years in the future.

 So it is ironic that the state-of-the-art live hard rock recording, never bettered in the half century since, “…is absolutely live.
 There are no overdubs” on Made in Japan, assures Deep Purple bass player/producer Roger Glover in my classic rock interview with him and Deep Purple singer/lyricist Ian Gillan.